-When I was a student, I used to regularly make my desk a thing of stark beauty.
+Back when I was a student, I routinely kept a clean desk.
+It was a thing of stark beauty.

 I’d gather up the contents of the desktop and drawers, lay everything out on the floor in my room and attempt to organize it in to some sort of order.

 Inevitably, I’d soon end up dumping stuff back on my desk again because (a) I didn’t know where else to put it, and (b) it looked neater there than it did on the floor.

 Looking back on those years, I’m sure it affected the way I felt about working; in fact, I know it did.

 When I saw a messy desk, knowing I had to wade through a bunch of files, folders and papers to find what I needed, or to create some space in which to actually do some work... well, let's just say it gave me another reason not to.

 Some people -- and I’m one of them -- just do better when their work environment is appealing as opposed to appalling.

 If your desk is where you do a good percentage of your work, and you want to focus more on what you want to do and free your mind up for creative productivity, then maybe keeping a clean desk is the answer.

 But there’s a difference between a clean desk and a constantly clean desk.